Triansh/Wiki-Searcher/README.md

 # Wiki-Searcher

-A search engine trained from a corpus of wikipedia articles to provide efficient query results.
-The wikipedia dump comprised of approximately 80 GBs of documents.
-The index size ws ~17.5 GBs which was divided into nearly 4000 files containing of indexes, titles, and document frequencies.
-The index files contains ~10 million tokens from the corpus.
+Wiki-Searcher is a search engine trained from a corpus of wikipedia articles to provide efficient query results.
+The wikipedia dump comprised of nearly 20 million documents which corresponds to approximately 80 GBs of data.
+The size of the created inverted index was ~17.5 GBs which was divided into 3000 files containing indexes and titles.
+The index had ~10 million tokens from the corpus.

 ## Installation